Mike Awesome: Personal life

-Alfonso attended King High School in Tampa, Florida and trained at Stan's Gym, an old school muscle gym, on 56th Street.
+Alfonso attended King High School in Tampa, Florida, and trained at Stan's Gym, an old school muscle gym, on 56th Street.
 On May 11, 1991, he married his high school sweetheart Delisa Diann Bowers in Hillsborough, Florida.
 They had two children together; son Casey (born 1996) and daughter Carissa (born 2000).
 Alfonso was an avid outdoorsman and enjoyed fishing and trail bike riding with friends and his son.
 He enjoyed mountain biking and would ride frequently at Alafia River State Park in Florida, close to his Tampa home.

 Alfonso was the cousin of Hulk Hogan's nephew Michael Bollea, who was better known for his stint in WCW under the name Horace Hogan.
-He is no relation of fellow ECW alumnus Bill Alfonso.

-After Awesome's retirement from professional wrestling, he served as a real estate agent in New Tampa, Florida.
+After Awesome's retirement from Professional Wrestling, he worked as a real estate agent in New Tampa, Florida.

 Death

 On February 17, 2007, a group of Alfonso's friends found him dead after he had hanged himself inside his Tampa home.
-He was 42 years old.
-WWE acknowledged his death on the February 20 broadcast of ECW on Sci-Fi with an "In Memory..." graphic at the opening of the program, and two days later his family received friends at Serenity Meadows Funeral Home in Riverview, Florida.
+WWE acknowledged his death on the February 20 broadcast of ECW on Sci-Fi with an "In Memory..." graphic at the opening of the program, and two days later his family received flowers at Serenity Meadows Funeral Home in Riverview, Florida.